 He then enrolled in the Washington and Lee School of Law, which is one of the top twenty-five law schools in the United States.
 During law school, Mr. Long interned with the Commonwealth’s Attorney’s Office in Loudoun County and clerked for a federal judge in Philadelphia.

-Mr. Long developed a reputation as both a exceptional litigator and a shrewd negotiator.
-After leaving the Public Defender’s Office, Mr. Long became a partner at the law firm of Thorsen, Honey, Baldwin and Meyer, where he continues to defend citizens against the Commonwealth of Virginia.
+Mr. Long developed a reputation as both an exceptional litigator and a shrewd negotiator.
+After leaving the Public Defender’s Office, Mr. Long became a partner at the law firm of Meyer Baldwin Long & Moore LLP where he continues to defend citizens against the Commonwealth of Virginia.

 If you have been charged with a crime or a traffic violation Mr. Long will defend your rights to the fullest.

 College of William and Mary – Graduated 1994

 Washington and Lee School of Law – Graduated 2002